 When it comes to writing a dissertation, as a fellow graduate student once told me after he’d finished his dissertation—work smarter not harder.
 By working smarter, I mean taking advantage of all the good resources that are right at your fingertips—and I’m going to show you how.
 After you read this document, I hope you’ll start getting some phone numbers and email addresses of students in your department who are hard at work on their dissertations and visit your school library and check out a bound dissertation or two.
+One of the best online resources that I've used for my dissertation is ThesisHelpers.

 The best resource for help with a dissertation is from someone who just made it through the whole dissertation process—preferably, someone within your own area of study.
 For example, a student in the sciences or who is writing a dissertation with lots of case studies, bars, and graphs, will not want to rely upon a student in the English department for help—because they don’t know the special ways to format or find these the easy way, while a graduate student in your area of study will.